samialdury/envey/README.md

 [![license](https://img.shields.io/github/license/samialdury/envey)](LICENSE)
 [![npm version](https://img.shields.io/npm/v/envey)](https://www.npmjs.com/package/envey)

-Envey is a library designed to simplify the process of managing and validating environment variables in Node.js applications.
+Envey is a library designed to simplify the process of managing and validating environment variables in JavaScript applications.
 It provides a fully type-safe solution for defining and parsing configuration schemas, leveraging the power of [Zod](https://zod.dev/)'s excellent type system and validation features.

+**Works everywhere:** Node.js, Cloudflare Workers, browsers, React Native, and any JavaScript runtime.

 As of v2.6.0, it also **supports nested objects**.
 See [here](#nested-objects) for more details.